Designations Congruent with Things: Chapter 3

 Newt stares at him in even more abject astonishment.

-He’s pretty sure he has no idea what is happening here.
+He’s pretty sure he has no idea what’s happening here.

 I think you just responded to my internal monologue, dude, he thinks in Hermann’s direction.
-Either that, or my internal monologue went external without my permission.
+That, or my internal monologue went external without my permission.

 Hermann looks away from the chalkboard.
 He takes one look at Newt and he snaps, “Newton,” in that way he has, that super-irritated way, which Newt now realizes also has an element of anxiety to it.